 Elk Viewing and Protection

 The current Elk and Vegetation Management Plan addresses these issues.
 The plan's goal is to maintain a more natural population of 600-800 elk in the park's low-elevation valleys during the winter.
-See the Elk and Vegetation Management page for more information.
+Learn more about the Elk and Vegetation Management Plan.